Quickstart

 Select the file

-in the left navigation bar of Android Studio project files, right-click, and select add as a library from the drop-down menu.
+/app/libs/agora-rtc-sdk.jarin the left navigation bar of Android Studio project files, right-click, and select add as a library from the drop-down menu. -

 Implement Voice Calling

-This section shows you how to implement basic real-time audio interaction in your app.
+This section guides you through the implementation of basic real-time audio interaction in your app.

 The following figure illustrates the essential steps: